Giacomo Vrioni: Loan to WSG Tirol

 On 5 July 2021, Vrioni was loaned to WSG Tirol in the Austrian Bundesliga.
 On 17 July, Vrioni made his debut for WSG Tirol in a 3–0 away win against Leobendorf in the first round of the Austrian Cup, scoring his first goal for the club.

 New England Revolution

 On 5 July 2022, Vrioni signed a three-year deal with Major League Soccer side New England Revolution.
 His transfer fee was reportedly close to $4 million.
-On October 1, 2022, Vrioni scored his first goal for the club when he drew and converted himself a penalty past Atlanta Uniteds Goalkeeper Raúl Gudiño.
+Vrioni made his league debut on 23 July 2022.
+Coming on as a 67th-minute substitute for Arnór Ingvi Traustason in a 0–0 draw against Columbus Crew.
+Vrioni admittedly had a difficult start to his inaugural Revolution campaign due to struggles with injury.